FMA files are special animated texture files created for FancyMenu.

 Lets start with creating a new folder for the content of the FMA file.

-In this example, lets call the folder fancymenu_animation
+In this example, lets call the folder fancymenu_animation.

 In this folder, create two more folders.
-The first folder has to be called frames
+The first folder has to be called frames and the second folder has to be called intro_frames.

-Now in the same folder, create a new TXT file and rename it to metadata.json
+Now in the same folder, create a new TXT file and rename it to metadata.json.

 Please make sure the file is not still a TXT file.
-You have to change the file extension to json
+You have to change the file extension to json.

 This is the file that tells FancyMenu how it should handle your FMA texture.